0xcasuwu/boiler/memory-bank/progress.md

-# Bitcoin Smart Contract Implementation Progress
+Bitcoin Smart Contract Implementation Progress

 ## Current Status

 The core architecture for Bitcoin smart contracts has been established with a modular approach using traits to separate concerns.
 The implementation provides a secure token foundation with yield-bearing vault capabilities and incorporates multiple advanced security patterns.
-WebAssembly build support has been significantly improved and test suite issues have been addressed.
-The MessageDispatch pattern has been successfully implemented, and the code now passes all adversarial security tests.
+WebAssembly build support has been significantly improved through custom dependency forks, and the contract has been successfully deployed to OylNet for testing.
+The MessageDispatch pattern has been successfully implemented, and the code now passes all adversarial security tests, while also proving functional on a live testnet environment.

 ## What's Working